GOLOG: Description

 A GOLOG interpreter automatically maintains a direct characterization of the dynamic world being modeled, on the basis of user supplied axioms about preconditions, effects of actions and the initial state of the world.
 This allows the application to reason about the condition of the world and consider the impacts of different potential actions before focusing on a specific action.

 Golog is a logic programming language and is very different from conventional programming languages.
 A procedural programming language like C defines the execution of statements in advance.
 The programmer creates a subroutine which consists of statements, and the computer executes each statement in a linear order.
-In contrast, fifth-generation programming languages like Golog are working with an abstract model with which the interpreter can generate the sequence of actions.
+In contrast, fifth-generation programming languages like Golog work with an abstract model with which the interpreter can generate the sequence of actions.
 The source code defines the problem and it is up to the solver to find the next action.
 This approach can facilitate the management of complex problems from the domain of robotics.

 A Golog program defines the state space in which the agent is allowed to operate.
 A path in the symbolic domain is found with state space search.
 To speed up the process, Golog programs are realized as hierarchical task networks.

 Apart from the original Golog language, there are some extensions available.
 The ConGolog language provides concurrency and interrupts.
 Other dialects like IndiGolog and Readylog were created for real time applications in which sensor readings are updated on the fly.